tofuapps/tldr/README.md

 If you do not have `tmux`, follow the below steps to manually start the servers.

 ### UI Server
-Start a new shell in the current directory and enter
+Start a new shell in the current directory, navigate to the `ui` subdirectory and enter
 ```
-cd ui && npm start
+npm start
 ```

 ### API Server
-Now, in a separate shell in the current directory enter
+Now, in a separate shell in the current directory, enter
 ```
 pipenv run python3 api_server.py
 ```